 Yummy sesame seeds protect your liver from toxins.
 They’re easy to toss into salad, soup, meat, breading, or dipping sauces.
 You can even eat them by the handful to stay healthy.

 While water isn’t a food, it is one of the most powerful detoxing items you can add to your daily menu.
 From flushing waste to clearing skin, water heals your body inside and out.
-The Mayo Clinic recommends a daily fluid intake of 13 cups for adult males and nine cups for adult women.
+The Mayo Clinic recommends a daily fluid intake of 13 cups during detox for men and nine cups during detox for women.

 Taking care of yourself now that you’re in recovery involves eating a diet that’s nutrient-rich and detoxing.
 These 13 nutritious foods help you do that.
 I encourage you to have fun today experimenting with ways to add these foods to your diet.
 Bon appétit!